hercules-390/hyperion/README.BuildWINSupp.txt

    Should you wish to update the Windows Support Modules with a newer version of bzip2, pcre, or zlib, then the rests of this README will help you through the process.

+   The appendix details the process to create an installable executable containing the Windows Support Modules using the NSIS tool.
+The NSIS script WSMInstScript.nsi is located in the Hercules utils directory.

 BUILD PROCESS OVERVIEW